Last updated on January 22nd, 2019 at 01:50 pm

 Did you know there is such a thing as “Professional Speaking Etiquette”?

 Yes, it’s true.
-There are bad public speaking habits that are commonly considered rude in the public speaking arena.
-Here’s a list of the top ten so you don’t have to learn what they are the hard way.
+There are bad public speaker habits that are commonly considered rude in the public speaking arena.
+Here’s a list of the top ten so as your dream of becoming a motivational speaker begins to flourish, you don’t have to learn proper speaker etiquette the hard way and become an outcast.

-1. Don’t go over your time on stage.
+1. Don’t go over your allotted speech time on stage.

 It’s rude.
 You’re taking away from another speaker’s time and the client hates it.